avine/formation-angular-base/doc/course/public/09_pipes.md

 ```

 NOTES:
-In fact this pipe does not really works because it needs to be "impure" (this is explained later...).
+In fact this pipe does not really work because it needs to be "impure" (this is explained later...).

 <!-- separator-vertical -->